• Ideas by Room

 No matter how big your hallway is, whether you have an entryway closet or not, there are tons of possibilities for you to create a beautiful and functional mudroom that matches your design style and fits in your pocket.

-1. Baskets and Crates
+1. Organize with Baskets and Crates

 Storage baskets and crates are a great solution and a way to keep your mudroom organized.
 Choose same type and size baskets for symmetry, and label them for each purpose or person.
 They can be decoration pieces, like wicker baskets, but you can choose from a variety of materials and textures, such as straw, reed, raffia, bamboo, rattan, and synthetic fibers.